-You are NOT only a diagnosis
+You are NOT your diagnosis!

 There are numerous reasons one may be prescribed an antipsychotic that include psychosis, schizophrenia, hallucination, mania, and bipolar maintenance.
 Statistics show rising numbers of “off-label” uses of Seroquel.
-However, the manufacturer of the drug has paid over $11 billion in fines because of misleading advertising, leading to thousands of prescriptions being written for the off-label treatment of insomnia, so hopefully, this is on the decline.
-(1)
+However, the manufacturer of the drug has paid over $11 billion in fines because of misleading advertising, leading to thousands of prescriptions being written for the off-label treatment of insomnia, so hopefully, this is on the decline.1

-Yet surprisingly, Seroquel, or the generic quetiapine, has consistently come up as the one antipsychotic medication most often linked to abuse and street-presence when compared to all other antipsychotics.
-(2) Why this is, is not immediately evident but the fact remains that the mind-altering effects of Seroquel have contributed to this scenario, along with perhaps the fact that the drug is listed as a non-controlled substance, potentially making it easier to procure in non-prescribed settings.
-In either case, once drug dependance has developed, the Alternative to Meds Center knows that tapering from Seroquel can be difficult and arduous, and needs proper medical care and oversight for success.
+Yet surprisingly, Seroquel, or the generic quetiapine, has consistently come up as the one antipsychotic medication most often linked to abuse and street-presence when compared to all other antipsychotics.2 Why this is, is not immediately evident but the fact remains that the mind-altering effects of Seroquel have contributed to this scenario, along with perhaps the fact that the drug is listed as a non-controlled substance, potentially making it easier to procure in non-prescribed settings.
+In either case, once drug dependence has developed, Alternative to Meds Center knows that tapering from Seroquel can be difficult and arduous, and needs proper medical care and oversight for success.

 Seroquel and Serotonin